PowerDNS/pdns/docs/settings.rst

 -  String
 -  Default: empty

-Script to be used on AXFR transfer end, see :ref:`modes-of-operation-axfrend`
+Script to be used after incoming AXFR transfer end, see :ref:`modes-of-operation-axfrend`

 .. _setting-lua-health-checks-expire-delay: